 Honey bees are, perhaps, one of the few insects that are found almost everywhere in the world.
-They have been around from 35 million years ago.
-Whereas, humans have inhabited the planet for only between 1.5 to 2 million years.
+They have been around for 35 million years.
+In comparison, humans have inhabited the planet for only about 1.5 to 2 million years.
 Honey bees and humans are interconnected in many ways.

-If the bee disappeared off the surface of the globe then man would have only four years of life left.
-No more animals, no more man. – Albert Einstein
+If the bee disappeared off the surface of the globe, then man would have only four years of life left.
+No more animals, no more men. – Albert Einstein

 Without bees, humankind is bound to become extinct, which is why we need to realize that we are partners in saving our planet.

-Bees recognize beekeepers who steal others’ honeycombs with bees in them.
-And, the bees that come with the honeycomb will not stay with the beekeeper because they know that, it is not their real owner.
-“The message behind this is for us to maintain a clean and healthy environment.
-It also tells us that the place where bees live always has a healthy environment.”
+Bees recognize beekeepers who steal others' honeycombs with bees in them.
+The bees that come with the honeycomb will not stay with the beekeeper because they know that it is not their real owner.
+"The message behind this is for us to maintain a clean and healthy environment.
+It also tells us that the place where bees live always has a healthy environment."
 Zizira explorer

 Meet a Beekeeper of Meghalaya

-His passion for bee-keeping has also inspired his other four sons to practice this art.
-The sons are now married and practice beekeeping in their own respective villages - at Umkon, Mawtnum, Jintru and in Umdihar.
-They use the honey they collect for their own consumption, and also sell in the market.
+His passion for beekeeping has also inspired his other four sons to practice this art.
+The sons are now married and practice beekeeping in their respective villages - at Umkon, Mawtnum, Jintru, and Umdihar.
+They use the honey they collect for their own consumption and also sell in the market.